ghollisjr/cl-ana/quantity/README.txt

 accomplished via linear functions; I have defined a library for dealing with linear transformations/functions from one quantity to another and have used this for implementing the temperature conversion function convert-temperature.

-Temperatures are the only place where there is a slight inconsistency in the way unit conversions are handled, both for the methods explained above and for the fact that you cannot rely on the equivalence of quantities created via the generic math operations and the reader macro/direct make-instance function.
-The reason is that, while other quantities are simply scaled units, temperatures are scaled and shifted.
-In general you should specify temperatures via the reader macro/make-instance functions any time you will need to refer to 0 on a temperature scale.
-I may be able to repair this at some point, but for now this is how it is.
+Note that temperatures are automatically converted into Kelvins via the quantity function, so the only extra complication is being forced to use the convert-temperature function to convert temperature units.

 Keyword symbols can be used as units without any extra definitions;
 however there will be no defined conversion from that unit into the S.I. system which is necessary for ease of conversion.
+This is useful however for working with your own domain-specific units.